WARNING: This is a long post! LOL >.<

 WHAT HAVE I DONE?
 ABORT!

 Eventually however, she suggested I tried texturizing again to tame my curls a bit and even highlighted that it was not as harsh as relaxers – she would use the kid’s texturizer with no lye.
-As my hair was soft it actually responded to this quite quickly and only required me to leave in for a few minutes.
+My hair actually responded to this quite quickly and only required me to leave in for a few minutes.
 With my trust in her and with some thought, though skeptical at first, I decided why not try this again!
 At first, I was pleased with the results, it was a boost in my confidence and I loved having the best of both worlds (straight or curly).
 I continued doing this for years but then, I entered University in 2013.
 I realized that although my hair was healthy to some extent, the natural colour of my hair was changing into a lighter, unattractive brown.
 From once having hair that was of a darker brown, almost black, my curls appeared lifeless and were becoming too loose.
 Added to this, my hair would only grow a little passed my shoulders and then break at the ends.

 SOMETHING HAD TO CHANGE

 This was a period of enlightenment for me and the period within which the natural hair community was making a name for itself.
 Backstory though, at this point of continuous texturizing, my aunt had suggested I switch to adult texturizer, which contained lye, as it seemed my hair was changing.
 As such, I was no longer getting optimum results with the kid’s texturizer which now had to be left in my hair longer than usual to get the preferred look.
 This was the main catalyst for me to merely think about going back natural once again.
-Additionally, I was slowly becoming exhausted with going to the hairdresser, spending the money and noticing the unsatisfactory changes in my hair growth and overall health.
+Additionally, I was slowly becoming exhausted with going to the hairdresser and noticing the struggle in my hair growth and overall health.
 I began doing research and watching many Youtube videos.
 The wealth of knowledge blew me away and propelled me, after long thought, to go natural.
 This decision however, was more than what I bargained for.

 LEARNING AND GROWING – KNOWLEDGE IS POWER!